Current StudentsFinancial Aid for Online Students

 Your professor will have some type of activity during the first week of class.
 This will allow instructors to verify your attendance.
 Your enrollment status will be impacted by the number of classes for which you have attendance verified.

-Does satisfactory academic progress apply to distance learning students?
+Does Satisfactory Academic Progress apply for distance learning students?

 Online students have the same disbursement schedule as normal students.
 Disbursement on eligible classes for which attendance has been verified will begin no later than 21 business days after the start of class.
 First time borrowers: by Federal Regulation, your loan funds cannot be disbursed until 30 days after the start of the term.